-Every year the LRS sends out this report for libraries to complete and return.
-It is to everyone's benefit to fill out this report as accurately as possible.
-People just like you are depending on the accuracy of this report to make decisions.
-The responses are gathered by LRS staff from public libraries and used to receive funding for libraries in Colorado at the national level.
-All state library agencies in the US are required by law to collect this data and submit it to the federal government.
-Colorado is lucky because the LRS organizes this information for us and then makes it available.
+Every year the LRS sends out a report for public libraries to complete and return.
+It is to everyone's benefit to fill it out as accurately as possible.
+People like you depend on the accuracy of this report to make decisions.
+The responses are gathered by LRS staff and used to receive funding for libraries in Colorado at the national level.
+All state library agencies in the U.S. are required by law to collect this data and submit it to the federal government.
+Colorado is lucky because the LRS organizes this information and then makes it available.
 Not all states do this.

-When looking at what data to collect for your library you should review the PLAR from the previous year and see what kind of data you will need to report for the PLAR.
+When looking at what data to collect for your library you should review the PLAR from the previous year and see what kind of data you will need to report.
 Collecting that information year-round will save you time and headaches when it is time to fill out the PLAR.

-Local Level
+Local level